osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 Over a period of many months, I collected my own playing data.
 Just a little at a time — 20 minutes here, 30 minutes there — and over time it added up.

 On what did I collect it?
 A Yamaha Disklavier—a real (& good) piano with MIDI in/out.
 Think: Yamaha grand meets USB port.
+( <!--[Here are more examples](/disklavier-resources) of cool digital projects with acoustic pianos.--> For more awesome examples of projects with digital extensions of acoustic pianos, check out *Surface Tension* by [Eve Egoyan](https://eveegoyan.com/piano-next-3/) & [David Rokeby](http://www.davidrokeby.com/SurfaceTension.html), [Pablo Samuel Castro](https://www.youtube.com/@PabloCastro/videos)'s video channel, [Piano Genie](https://magenta.tensorflow.org/pianogenie) by Chris Donahue, Ian Simon, and Sander Dieleman, and [Dan Tepfer](https://dantepfer.com/)'s *Natural Machines* and other projects-- so many cool and beautiful things...)

-I usually plug it into Ableton Live, but other DAWs work fine too.
+I usually plug the piano into Ableton Live, but other DAWs work fine too.
 I mainly collect MIDI, but there's always an audio input recording as well.

 <figure style="text-align: center; margin: 2em 0;">